jsuarezm/iac-demo/README.md

 # iac-demo

+==NOTE==: You can run this instruction from a linux terminal or Windows WSL2 with a Linux terminal.

 ## Before provisioning, create a directory called ssh and run the following command:
 ```
 ssh-keygen -t rsa -b 4096 -C "adminuser" -f ssh/id_rsa